SectorLabs/heroku-rectifier/readme.md

 ##### Cooldown

-The `cooldown` attribute (which should be a positive integer, expressing seconds), tells Rectify how much it should wait between succesive scales.
+The `cooldown` attribute (which should be a positive integer, expressing seconds), tells Rectifier how much it should wait between succesive scales.

 After one scale operation has been made, nothing else will be done until this cooldown